loorisr/crawlrouter/README.md

 It also allows to rotate between providers to stay within the rate limits.

+The backend sare configurable through yml file so you can add as many as you want without modifying the code!

 ## Features

 * lightweight: image is 64 mo
 * several SERP and scraping backend
 * backend rotation: randomly or sequentially
 * *very* basic web UI
+* backend are configurable through yml file template

 ![image](https://github.com/user-attachments/assets/5627ba73-ca01-4380-8647-e2d97a95f896)